 Parking accommodations for mobility-impaired individuals are provided by Mississippi University for Women.
 Mobility-impaired individuals should obtain a handicap parking permit authorized by the State of Mississippi through an application process which begins at the courthouse.
 Parking spaces are reserved throughout the campus to accommodate mobility-impaired individuals.

-Students shall park their vehicles in areas marked in white between the hours of 7:30 AM and 4:00 PM.
-Between the hours of 4:00 PM and 7:30 AM weekdays and on weekends students may also park in green areas.
+Students shall park their vehicles in areas marked in white spaces on the MUW campus.
 Areas marked Reserved Parking are only for designated individuals.
 Reserved Parking is NOT to be used as student parking on evenings and weekends.